 - Be Prepared

 Let’s face it not all kids are going to come and play ball when we want!
-We used the PECs UK Lets’s Make A Deal token system (see picture below), essentially a reward system- you could also use stickers on a chart.
+We used the PECS UK Lets’s Make A Deal token system (see picture below).
+You can use any reward system such as stickers on a chart.
 This has really helped us when my son doesn’t want to do an activity.
 Even helped him learn to put up with getting his nails cut!!

 We also use toy animals in a bag and pull them out asking What is it?

 Postman Bear is a lovely book from the Tales from Acorn Wood series by Julia Donaldson and Axel Scheffler.
 They are lovely lift the flap books and fantastic for commenting lessons.